-Unit exams are taken with no access to notes, calculators, phones, smartwatches, or other aids, apart from the coursepack which you must bring and use (print version only).
+Exams are taken with no access to notes, calculators, phones, smartwatches, or other aids, apart from the coursepack which you will need.
 Unlimited paper will be provided.
-Unit exams will consist of ten problems, most of which will be similar to the unit exercises.
-The lowest unit exam score will be dropped.
-Each problem will be graded on a scale of 5 to 10.
-The final exam will be similar to the unit exams in structure, except two hours long, and there will be extra emphasis on Unit 5 (which does not have its own unit exam).
+Most exam questions will be similar to the exercises.
+Unit 3 is shorter, so its exam will be shorter.
+The final exam will be similar to the unit exams in structure, except there will be extra emphasis on Unit 4 (which does not have its own unit exam).